stvenmobile/wise-pi/README.md

 - The included STLs provide a desk-friendly enclosure at a 20° angle
 - Designed for flush display mounting with visible screen window
 - Back panel is designed to snap-fit or screw into place (may need some sanding)
-- I used hot glue to securee the display to the mounting posts.
+- I used hot glue to secure the display to the mounting posts.

 Files: